Kirk-Str/VeloceCars/README.md

 # Veloce Cars - Car Rental System

-This is a car rental system developed for my collage project in ASP.net Core preview.
+This is a car rental system developed for academic project in ASP.net Core preview.